ni/semi-test-library-dotnet/docs/UserGuide/advanced/BestPracticesForWritingExtensionMethodsInSTL.md

 - Configure DAQmx sessions with homogeneous pin types.
 Avoid mixing analog and digital pin configurations within a single session.
 For example, when initializing an Analog Input (AI) session, include only pins designated for AI.
 - Avoid combining digital extension methods and analog methods.
 Maintain clear separation between analog and digital operations.
 - While accessing the read methods, note that the readings change smoothly over time, not instantly.
-For example, if an Analog Output (AO) is set to write 5 V, the corresponding Analog Input (AI) read will show the voltage ramping towards 5 V, rather than an immediate 5 V reading.
+For example, if an Analog Output (AO) is set to write 5 V, the corresponding Analog Input (AI) read shows the voltage ramping towards 5 V, rather than an immediate 5 V reading.